DumbergerL/alpaca-server/alpaca-server/README.md

 # Alpaca Server

 ## Start the Server
 The Server will be started, when the constructor is called.
-You can manually set the Players the Server should expect, by default it is 2 Players.
+You can manually set the Players the Server should expect, the default is two players.
 ```
 var theServer = new AlpacaServer();
 theServer.expectedPlayer = 2;
 ```

-You can start the Server by executing: `npm run-script start`
+You can start the server by executing: `npm run-script start`

 ## Routes